dweber019/apc-php-webinar/README.md

 This is acutally the same content as in ```.gitignore``` so you can also copy/rename ```.gitignore```

 ## Testing your setup
-Now let's test if we don't anything right.
-Add the following line of code in ```routes/api.php``` to verify we have access to the Cloud Foundry environmental variables:
+Now let's test our setup.
+Add the following route in ```routes/api.php``` to verify we have access to the Cloud Foundry environmental variables:
 ```php
 Route::get('/environment', function (Request $request) {
     return response()->json($_ENV);